LivePersonInc/developer-center/pages/documents/WebsiteMonitoring/EngagementAttributes/settingup.md

 To track Engagement Attributes, follow the steps described below.

-1. Insert the Engagement Attribute declaration in a script tag, either at the end of the LiveEngage tag script, or in a separate script tag just after.
+1. Insert the Engagement Attribute declaration in a script tag, either at the end of the Web Tag script, or in a separate script tag just after.

 2. Insert [the push function](le-tag-sdes.html#push-sdes) below the declaration and add the type of Engagement Attribute, for example, “prodView”.